 - Prescription and over-the-counter medications including eyeglasses/contacts

 - Prescriptions must be clearly marked with patient name, physician name, drug name, dosage, and have a written physician prescription explaining the condition and use, it must also be in its original packaging – this may be required in order to bring these medications through customs.
-See Health Form and/or Health Center for more information.
+See Health Form and/or Counseling, Health, and Wellness Services for more information.

 - Over-the-counter medications may be unavailable, extremely difficult to find, or more expensive than in the US.
 These must also be in their original container